This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 13. Using Hair Conditioner

-No, I’m not joking, Just as hair conditioner adds shine and provides a good texture to your hair it has the same effect when rubbed on silver.
+No, I’m not joking, hair conditioner adds shine and provides a good texture to your hair and it has the same effect when rubbed on silver.

-You need to apply a small amount of conditioner rub it on the metal and wash it thoroughly to get rid of the soap screen.
+You need to apply a small amount of conditioner to the silver item, rub it on the metal and wash it thoroughly to get rid of the soap screen.

-It is a simple way to clean small silver items and you can clean it while you are in the shower.
+It is a simple way to clean small silver items and you can clean them while you are in the shower.

 14. Ammonia and Water